-Landlord’s use of property applies when the landlord:
+Landlord’s use of property applies when the landlord is going to:

-- Moves in or has a close family member live in the rental unit
+- Move in or have a close family member live in the rental unit

-- Sells the property and the new owner, or a close family member of the new owner, plans to live in the rental unit
+- Sell the property and the new owner, or a close family member of the new owner, will live in the rental unit

-If a rental property is sold, there are two ways a tenancy can be ended if, in good faith, the buyer plans to occupy the unit or use the property for another purpose:
+If a rental property is sold, there are two ways a tenancy can be ended if, in good faith, the buyer plans to occupy the unit:

 - The buyer makes a written request to the seller to end the tenancy before they take possession of the property (this cannot be a condition of sale) – the existing landlord then must give their tenant a Two Month Notice to End Tenancy for Landlord’s Use of Property.